manhcntt21/manhcntt21.github.io/_posts/2023-10-17-introduce-myself.md

 There are four people in my family, I live with my brother in Hanoi and my parents live in Thai Binh.
 I'm sill single and I have no plans to get marriaged.

 I love listening to music and reading book in my free time, because I don't have much time and it makes me feel relaxed.
-Furthermore I live getting out of city on the weekend to explore the surrounding areas.
+Furthermore I like getting out of city on the weekend to explore the surrounding areas.

 Luckily, I'm a computer science with a very good degree.
 I have three years of experience in Java Development, special with Spring Boot framework.